 Surgery catalogue spleen

-Operations on the spleen can be necessary after trauma (splenic rupture), in bone marrow diseases, in deficiency of thrombocytes due to exceeding degradation (Werlhof disease), in hypersplenism or in case of ingrowth of tumors from neighboring organs (Stomach, Pancreas, Kidney, Adrenal) into the spleen.
-Rarely there is metastases from other malignant tumors in the spleen or abscess formation (for example in endocarditis due to bacterial embolisation).
+Operations on the spleen can be necessary after trauma (splenic rupture), in bone marrow diseases, in deficiency of thrombocytes due to exceeding degradation (Werlhof disease), in hypersplenism or in case of ingrowth of tumours from neighboring organs (Stomach, Pancreas, Kidney, Adrenal) into the spleen.
+Rarely there is metastases from other malignant tumours in the spleen or abscess formation (for example in endocarditis due to bacterial embolisation).